Why Should I Use Gantt Charts in Project Management Software?

 - You can increase accountability

-Having a Gantt chart as a reference point increases accountability, as it clearly illustrates the domino effect that can happen when even one task falls short.
+Having a Gantt chart as a reference point increases accountability, as it clearly illustrates the domino effect that can happen when one task falls short.
 It allows every team member to see what they are responsible for and who and what they will impact if they miss their deadline or “drop their ball.”

 Benefits of project management software Gantt charts

-The biggest benefit of a Gantt chart is to help you plan around big milestones and visualize the scope of your projects.
+The biggest benefit of a Gantt chart is to help you plan around significant milestones and visualize the scope of your projects.
 But if you’re relying on a manual Gantt chart, this can become more cumbersome than it’s worth.

 Here are three additional reasons why you should look for project management software that includes Gantt chart functionality: